 How to overcome the small negatives of online banking

 Well, there’s no way to overcome the lack of a relationship, the variance in services offered, or the difficulty in handling complicated transactions unless you have both a traditional account AND an online account.
-But that isn’t necessarily a bad thing – Perkstreet even recommends it.
+But that isn’t necessarily a bad thing.

 Some traditional banks may waive their monthly fee (fees are ridiculous anyway), if you have one direct deposit per month.
 The way I overcome this is to have my employer spilt my payroll direct deposit so that my mortgage payment goes into my traditional bank and the balance goes into my online bank.
 My mortgage is held at my traditional bank so it makes things doubly easy.